 What is Smoke Cleansing?

 Using smoke for cleansing is a part of innumerable traditions from around the world, stretching back to before written history.
 If you are practicing an established tradition, odds are it has its own specific smoke cleansing practice, and maybe even its own term to define it.
-“Smudging” refers to a very specific kind of smoke cleansing practiced by specific Native American tribes.
-It is not an English word.
+Even though “smudging” is a word that originates with Old English, when referring to smoke cleansing it overwhelmingly refers to Native American practices, and most often specifically the use of white sage.
 If you are not part of one of those tribes, or trained in their tradition, you are not “smudging” when you do smoke cleansing, so please be more accurate (and culturally respectful) and use a different term.

 The way smoke cleansing is practiced by most people in the New Age community, spirit-beauty aficionados, and many witches and pagans, it is using smoke as the focus and means of generally clearing and cleansing the energy in an area.
 It is intended to clear negativity and foster peace and wellbeing.
 Literally any kind of smoke which is pleasant will work for this purpose.
 It does not need to be white sage or palo santo!